astridx/meinblog/content/posts/joomla/0vorwort.en.md

 Do you know how those responsible at Joomla decide which functions are supported and what is not pursued further?
 That's what the [statistics plugin](https://developer.joomla.org/about/stats.html)[^developer.joomla.org/about/stats.html] is for.
 Thanks to the users who activate this extension, important information flows into the development.

+### Why is a blank line inserted at the end of a source code file in Joomla files?<!-- \index{blank last line} -->

+There are several reasons why a blank line at the end of a file is included as a requirement in the Joomla Coding Standards:
+- Apart from the fact that it is a nicer cursor position when you go to the end of a file in a text editor, a line break at the end of the file allows you to easily check that the file has not been truncated.
+- When you paste something at the end of a file, the difference display in Git shows that you've changed the last line, when the only thing you've actually pasted is a line break.
+This is confusing.
+- Today it doesn't matter, but: many older tools in the programming field misbehave if the last line of data in a file is not terminated with a newline or a carriage return/newline combination.

 ### PHP

+#### Why should you omit the closing tag of PHP sections at the end of a file?<!-- \index{PHP end tag} -->

+The closing tag of a PHP block at the end of a file is optional, and in some cases it is helpful to omit it.
+By omitting the closing tag, you can avoid accidentally inserting spaces or line breaks at the end of the file.
+For further explanation, see [php.net](https://www.php.net/basic-syntax.instruction-separation)[php.net/basic-syntax.instruction-separation].

 #### PHP operators for equality (== two equal signs) and identity (=== three equal signs)<!-- \index{PHP!comparison operator} -->